Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Davies sighed.
 "Well, either way our ability to maintain it is dependent on the generosity of an allied power," he said.
 "But I don’t intend to impose on *your* generosity, and I don’t know whether it’s entirely wise to let Chambliss duck *too* far out of his responsibility to this fight.
 America still needs to contribute, and it needs to contribute more than just talented young personnel."

 "Yeah.
 But I got a *good* sniff o’ the new President.
 I think he’s a good man.
-He’s just...prob’ly gotta learn some things, s’all.
+He’s just... prob’ly gotta learn some things, s’all.
 This may jus’ be buyin’ enough time ‘fer him ‘ta learn it."

 "...That, if I may say so, is a remarkable endorsement."